 Original post, 5:50 a.m.: The Montgomery County Council on Tuesday approved a project plan amendment that will bring a five-story, mixed-use residential and retail building to the Bethesda post office site at 7001 Arlington Road.

 An original plan for the site was approved in 2008.
 Developers Keating Project Development, Inc. brought a plan amendment before the Montgomery County Planning Board last month that would decrease the amount of retail space from 30,000 square feet to 7,000 square feet – largely because of the United States Postal Service’s plan to close the Arlington Road facility, around which the initial project was planned.

-The postal service announced last summer it planned to close the offices at Arlington Road and Wisconsin Avenue in the face of declining revenues and open a new retail location in downtown Bethesda, possibly within the year.
+The postal service announced last summer it planned to close the offices at Arlington Road and Wisconsin Avenue in the face of declining revenues and , possibly within the year.

 The location of the new USPS retail operation will be announced shortly and is located on Wisconsin Avenue, “as close as we could get” to the current post office at 7400 Wisconsin, according to Dennis Perry, a real estate specialist for the USPS eastern facilities service office.
 A timeline for closures of the current post offices remains unclear, he said.

 Besides shrinking the amount of retail space, plans for the Arlington Road development include increasing the number of residential units from 105 to 145, increasing the percentage of moderately priced units from 12.5 to 15.2 percent, reducing parking spaces from 287 to 215, and reducing the gross floor area of the development from 195,000 square feet to 172,000 square feet.

 Rental units, rather than condominiums, are planned for the site, said Bob Harris, an attorney representing developers, at a Dec.
 15 Montgomery County Planning Board hearing during which the board recommended approval to the council.